Perspective | Biden spoke without a swagger

 “We’ve lost so much over the last year,” Biden said.

-“We lost faith in whether our government and our democracy can deliver on really hard things to the American people.”
+“We lost faith in whether our government and our democracy can deliver on really hard things for the American people.”

 By his mere presence on television, Biden was declaring his pride in the country’s progress.
 But as he put his weight on the lectern and leaned into the camera, he was also making clear that this hint of victory — despite all of the obstacles and setbacks and our own worst instincts — was shared.